Yvand/terraform-azurerm-sharepoint/examples/spse_bastion_only_no_pip/README.md

 # SharePoint Subscription RTM with Azure Bastion only

-This examples provisions SharePoint Subscription RTM and configures [Azure Bastion](https://learn.microsoft.com/azure/bastion/bastion-overview).
+This examples provisions SharePoint Subscription RTM with the following configuration:

+- Variable `service_accounts_password` is not set: The service accounts password will be auto-generated and written in the state file.
-Since `add_public_ip_to_each_vm` is set to `false`, virtual machines have no public IP address and Bastion is the only way to connect to them.
+- Variable `add_public_ip_to_each_vm` is set to `false`: Virtual machines have no public IP address and Bastion is the only way to connect to them.
-Since `service_accounts_password` is not set, the service accounts password will be auto-generated and written in the state file.
+- Variable `rdp_traffic_allowed` is set to `No`: No rule is created on the network security groups.
+- Variable `enable_azure_bastion` is set to `true`: [Azure Bastion](https://learn.microsoft.com/azure/bastion/bastion-overview) is configured.

 ```hcl
 module "sharepoint" {